In a first, Trump makes surprise visit to U.S. troops in Iraq

 Trump has also faced negative headlines for wanting to pull troops from Afghanistan where they have been since 2001.
 Trump has questioned how long troops there should have to remain in what has become America’s longest war.

 Trump’s unannounced visit to Iraq followed in the footsteps of two of his predecessors, Republican George W. Bush and Democrat Barack Obama, who both made surprise trips to see troops.
+For security reasons, the visits are usually kept secret until after the president arrives.

-The U.S. military says it has about 5,200 troops in Iraq, focused on training and advising Iraqi troops to ensure that Islamic State does not re-emerge.
+Trump said his main security concern was for the first lady and related how Air Force One took special precautions when landing in Iraq.
+“You would have see what we had to go through in the darkened plane with all windows closed with no light anywhere,” he said.

-NATO defence ministers agreed in February to a bigger “train-and-advise” mission in Iraq after a U.S. call for the alliance to help stabilise the country after three years of war against Islamic State.
+While in Iraq, Trump spoke to military commanders and the U.S. ambassador and, according to White House spokeswoman Sarah Sanders, they “came up with a powerful plan that will allow us to continue our path to total victory” over Islamic State.

 Trump has had an uneven relationship with America’s military.
 He did not have to serve during the Vietnam War after being diagnosed with bone spurs in his heels.